 If you drop a course you must notify the Certifying Official so he/she can then inform the VA of a change in training time.
 This must be done even if you have already notified the VA on the WAVE system or over the phone.
 A change in training time will affect your rate of payment, and failure to notify the Certifying Official in a timely manner could result in an overpayment.

 What happens if I am activated during the semester?

-You should discuss this situation with your advisor and instructors to help you decide upon a course of action.
-The options available to you would range from special arrangements for make-up work, to an incomplete grade, to withdrawal from a course or semester.
+You should discuss this situation with your advisor and instructors to help you decide on a course of action.
+The options available to you would range from special arrangements for make-up work to an incomplete grade to withdrawal from a course or semester.

 Do I have any responsibilities as a student to notify the college of any changes in my veteran or class attendance status?

-As a veteran using education benefits, you are responsible to notify the Certifying Official immediately of any action affecting your enrollment status – drop, add, or a change of certificate program goal.
-Failure to do so may result in an overpayment which you will be responsible for paying back to the VA.
+As a veteran using education benefits, you are responsible for notifying the School Certifying Official immediately of any action affecting your enrollment status – drop, add, or a change of certificate program goal.
+Failure to do so may result in an overpayment, which you will be responsible for paying back to the VA.

-Pell Grants are not affected by GI Bill® benefits, including the Post 9/11 GI Bill®.
+Pell Grants do not affect GI Bill® benefits, including the Post 9/11 GI Bill®.
 If you are a Pell Grant recipient, the GI Bill® benefits you receive will not count against your aid eligibility.
-In general, students will be able to keep their Pell grants even if they are receiving GI Bill® benefits.
+In general, students will be able to keep their Pell Grants even if they are receiving GI Bill® benefits.
 It is always important to check with the Financial Aid Office in the Horace Mann Building with any questions regarding any financial aid situation.

 Are there any services available to veterans with disabilities?

 Yes, Westfield State University and the Department of Veteran Affairs both provide services for Veterans with disabilities.
 Please consult Westfield State’s Office of Disability Services, the VA website, or Veteran & Military Services for additional information.